 In Europe, 72 million kg of human hair waste is generated.
 Waste hair ends up in landfills, causing the expulsion of toxic gases into the environment.
 Waste hair accumulates in large amounts in the solid waste streams, choking the drainage systems.
 It takes several years for human hair before decomposing.
-While we think of human hair only existing on top of our heads, beauty salons generate huge amounts of waste, where waste management of cities only focuses on collecting the waste.
+While we think of human hair only existing on top of our heads, beauty salons generate huge amounts of waste, whereas waste management of cities only focuses on collecting the waste.
 At least a few times a year everybody visits a hair salon, gets a fresh look, and leaves the cut-off hair for the salon to dispose of.
-Human Material Hair Loop provides a system where the waste hair can be recycled.
+Human Material Loop provides a system where the waste hair can be recycled.

 What reason would most likely stop you from wearing an article of clothing made out of hair?

 At every stage of production, from breeding sheep to mothproofing garments, the wool industry threatens the land, air, and water.
-The production of sheep's wool is more polluting – for cradle-to-gate environmental impact per kilogram of material – than that of acrylic, polyester, spandex, and rayon fibres.
+The production of sheep's wool is more polluting – for cradle-to-gate environmental impact per kilogram of material – than that of acrylic, polyester, spandex, and rayon fibers.
 As with other forms of animal agriculture, raising sheep for wool gobbles up precious resources.
-Land is cleared and trees are cut down to make room for grazing, leading to increased soil salinity and erosion and a decrease in biodiversity.
+The land is cleared and trees are cut down to make room for grazing, leading to increased soil salinity and erosion and a decrease in biodiversity.
 Sheep, like cows, release enormous amounts of methane gas into the atmosphere.
 On top of the horrendous environmental impact of wool, sheep suffer terribly in the industry.
 Industry initiatives like the "Responsible Wool Standard" haven't reduced or stopped the egregious suffering of sheep the world over.
 Consumers who are worried about the carbon footprint and sustainability of synthetic materials have a wide variety of eco-friendly options to choose from.